Lightweight training is a good workout for improving endurance and strength.

 What Is The Best Light Weight Lifting To Do At Home?

 Watch these five quick video tutorials for easy lightweight exercises.
 You need to get dumbbells (the weights should not be too heavy for you) to help you start:

 1. Superman (8 – 10 reps).
-A fun easy workout help strengthen your shoulders, back, arms and buttocks.
+A fun easy workout helps strengthen your shoulders, back, arms, and buttocks.

 2. Lateral raise (10 reps).
 The perfect workout for strengthening the smaller muscles such as the shoulders.

 3. Hip lift and extend (10 – 12 reps).
 A bit challenging if you just get started and target the abs, arms, and glutes.

 4. Triceps kickback (10 – 12 reps).
 Great in helping to shape the core, upper back, shoulders, and of course, triceps.
 This workout also helps your arms to move and function better.